| || |

 Solids collected in Primary Treatment and Secondary Treatment are processed in anaerobic digestion tanks where bacteria break down organic material and produce methane gas.
 After digestion, the solids are dewatered at Solids Processing and hauled off-site to composting, land application, and landfill disposal.
 Methane gas generated in the anaerobic digestion process is used to produce power and digester heating steam in a Total Energy Facility that utilizes gas turbines and waste-heat recovery steam generators.
 The on-site generation of electricity permits the JWPCP to produce most of its electricity.

-JWPCP Wins EPA Plant of the Year Award - The U.S. Environmental Protection Agency's (EPA's) National Clean Water Act (CWA) Recognition Awards Program highlights innovative and outstanding operations and maintenance programs at publicly owned wastewater treatment facilities.
-There are more than 16,000 publicly owned wastewater treatment plants in the U.S. In 2008, the JWPCP was awarded 1st place in the Large Secondary Plant category based on demonstrated creative and outstanding operations and maintenance practices.
+JWPCP Wins EPA Plant of the Year Award - The U.S. Environmental Protection Agency's (EPA's) National Clean Water Act (CWA) Recognition Awards Program highlights innovative and outstanding operations and maintenance programs at publicly-owned wastewater treatment facilities.
+There are more than 16,000 publicly-owned wastewater treatment plants in the U.S. In 2008, the JWPCP was awarded 1st place in the Large Secondary Plant category based on demonstrated creative and outstanding operations and maintenance practices.
 Pollution prevention, process control and field monitoring, and biosolids management were the three main areas the Sanitation Districts provided as evidence of outstanding operations and maintenance practices at the JWPCP.
-Additional details about the EPA's National CWA Recognition Awards Program can be found at http://www.epa.gov/owm/mtb/intnet.htm.
+Click here for additional details about the EPA's National CWA Recognition Awards Program.

-JWPCP Receives "Platinum 11" Award - The National Association of Clean Water Agencies (NACWA) Peak Performance Awards program recognizes member agency facilities for outstanding compliance with their National Pollutant Discharge Elimination System (NPDES) permit limits.
-This recognition program consists of three award categories; Platinum, Gold , and Silver.
+JWPCP Receives "Platinum 14" Award - The National Association of Clean Water Agencies (NACWA) Peak Performance Awards program recognizes member agency facilities for outstanding compliance with their National Pollutant Discharge Elimination System (NPDES) permit limits.
+This recognition program consists of three award categories; Platinum, Gold, and Silver.
 The Platinum Award is issued to facilities that achieve 100 percent compliance with NPDES permit limits for a minimum of five consecutive years.
 The JWPCP NPDES permit contains approximately 27,000 permit limits.
-In 2013, NACWA presented the JWPCP with a Platinum 11 award in recognition of eleven consecutive years of 100 percent compliance with those NPDES permit limits.
-Information about the NACWA's awards program can be found at http://www.nacwa.org/index.php?option=com_content&view=article&id=127:peak-performance-awards&catid=37:peak&Itemid=63.
+In 2016, the NACWA presented the JWPCP with a Platinum 14 award in recognition of 14 consecutive years (2002-2015) of 100 percent compliance with those NPDES permit limits.
+Click here for further information about the NACWA's awards program.